 \subsection{Formulation}

-Considering the proportional hazards model $\rm S_1(t) = S_0(t)^{HR}$ with HR the hazard ratio of the experimental group versus the external control group, the OSLRT \citep{Breslow1975, Woolson1981, Finkelstein2003} is defined as
+Considering the proportional hazards model ${\rm S_1}(t) = {\rm S_0}(t)^{\rm HR}$, with HR the hazard ratio of the experimental group versus the external control group, the OSLRT \citep{Breslow1975, Woolson1981, Finkelstein2003} is defined as

-where $\rm O = \sum\limits_{i=1}^n \delta_i$ is the observed number of events and ${\rm E = \sum\limits_{i=1}^{n}} \Lambda_0({\rm X_i})$ the expected number of events calculated from a parametric estimate of the cumulative hazard function of the historical control group.
-Although different survival distributions (exponential, Weibull, log-logistic, log-normal, etc) can be used to model the cumulative hazard function of the external control group, in practice, the exponential distribution is used by default, regardless of its adequacy to fit the data.
-However, choosing other distributions than exponential, such as Weibull or log-logistic, has a substantial impact when calculating sample size \citep{Wu2017, Wu2021}.
-Finkelstein et al. reformulate the OSLRT as a score test in assuming the PH assumption \citep{Finkelstein2003} (see Appendix \ref{OSLRT details}) as follows:
+where ${\rm O} = \sum\limits_{i=1}^n \delta_i$ is the observed number of events and ${\rm E} = \sum\limits_{i=1}^{n} \Lambda_0(X_i)$ the expected number of events calculated from a parametric estimate of the cumulative hazard function of the historical control group.
+Different survival distributions (e.g., exponential, Weibull, log-logistic, log-normal) can be used to model the cumulative hazard function of the external control group.
+In practice, the exponential distribution is typically used, regardless of its adequacy to fit the data.
+Choosing other distributions, such as Weibull or log-logistic, can substantially impact sample size calculations \citep{Wu2017, Wu2021}.
+A parametric distribution is used to compute $\rm E$ because a non-parametric based test does not preserve the empirical type I error and power, in particular when the sample size is small \citep{Wu2021}.\\ Finkelstein et al. reformulate the OSLRT as a score test under the PH assumption \citep{Finkelstein2003} (see Appendix \ref{OSLRT details}) as follows:

-where $\rm \beta = \log(HR)$ and $\log(\rm L)$ is the log-likelihood of the survival data of the experimental group,
+where $\rm \beta = \log(HR)$ and $\log(\rm L)$ is the log-likelihood of the survival data of the experimental group:

-As the OSLRT is a conservative test even with large sample sizes \citep{Kwak2014, Wu2014, Sun2011}, Wu \citep{Wu2014} propose a modified version (mOSLRT):
+As the OSLRT is a conservative test, even for large sample sizes \citep{Kwak2014, Wu2014, Sun2011}, Wu \citep{Wu2014} proposes a modified version (mOSLRT), defined as: